Darkkgreen/ruby_kart_race/README.md

 # Ruby Kart Race

 Project that simulates a race.
-It creates the race podium, the pilots and their laps using an input file called `entry.txt` that is stored in the project's root folder.
+It creates the race podium, the drivers and their laps using an input file called `entry.txt` that is stored in the project's root folder.

+The software will show the race podium, as well as some statistics about the drivers:

+- Fastest Lap
+- Average speed
+- Race time

 #### Dependencies

 - Ruby 2.4.1
 - RSpec 3.8
 - require_all 2.0